citrusbolt/pokeheliodor/README.md

   * The "Masuda Method" is implemented.
   * A bug affecting IV inheritance has been fixed.
 * If the first member of the party is holding a Scope Lens, only Pokémon of that species will be found in the wild as long as that species is available at that location.
+  * There is a 2% chance of failure for this effect.
 * Methods to aid in obtaining Shiny Pokémon have been added.
   * As mentioned above, the [***Masuda Method***](https://bulbapedia.bulbagarden.net/wiki/Masuda_method) is implemented.
   * Once the National Dex has been completed, [***Shiny Charm***](https://bulbapedia.bulbagarden.net/wiki/Shiny_Charm) functionality is activated. (no item needs to be obtained for any of the Charm effects)